Fawzi Ouaamar: Club career

 A youth product of Monaco, Ouaamar was loaned in July 2014 to Arles-Avignon to gain more playing time.
 He made his full professional debut a few weeks later, in a 0–0 Ligue 2 draw against Ajaccio.

 Released by Monaco, Ouammar signed a three-year deal with Moroccan side Chabab Rif Al Hoceima in August 2016.

 After one season in Morocco he returned to France, signing for three months with Le Pontet.
-In January 2018 he signed a two-and-a-half-year deal with GS Consolat, but left after six months due to personal reasons.
+In January 2018 he signed a two-and-a-half-year deal with GS Consolat, but left after six months for personal reasons.
 He spent the 2018–19 season with sixth-tier amateur club UMS Montélimar, and in July 2019 signed a one-year deal with Pau, rejoining his former coach form Monaco and Arles-Avignon, Bruno Irles.